Rhoden scores 18 to lead Seton Hall past DePaul 76-68

 The Pirates had a 64-47 lead after Myles Cale’s 3-pointer at the 8:57 mark then went 12 of 12 at the free-throw line for the remainder of their points.
 DePaul got within six twice in the final 2:09.

-The victory have Kevin Willard his 100th Big East win, including conference and tournament games.
+The victory gave Kevin Willard his 100th Big East win, including conference and tournament games.

 Sandro Mamukelashvili had 15 points and eight rebounds for Seton Hall (9-5, 6-2 Big East Conference).
 Cale added 11 points.
 Tyrese Samuel had 10 points and seven rebounds.